Dieterbe/dieterblog/content/posts/software-values.md

 1) Software should be fit for use
 2) Longevity: software should either stay around (and receive improvements), or it should be relatively seamless to migrate to alternatives.
 3) Secure, stable.
 Supported.
 For enterprise usage, you need certain compliance and certification marks.
-4) Hassfle-free trial and adoption.
+4) Hassle-free trial and adoption.
-5) Limitations on "bad-actor vendor" lockin.
+5) Limitations on "bad-actor vendor" lock-in.
 6) Cost effective to produce and consume
 7) Compensation for those who do the work